torresalyssa/cpe428-thermal-imaging/README.md

-To run this, you need `scikit-video` and ffmpeg installed.
+To run this, you need OpenCV and ffmpeg installed.